 - In addition to security, meeting guests allows you to build a rapport with them, meaning that in case of any problems, these are much more easily dealt with.

-- Most guests will also appreciate your time and trouble to welcome the, properly and show them around the apartment.
+- Most guests will also appreciate your time and trouble to welcome them, properly and showing them around the apartment.
 If they put this in their review, this might be a nice point of attraction for potential guests.

 10. Charge a deposit

 Whichever platform you use, make sure you charge a security deposit.
-And a pro-tip is if there is any likelihood of a party taking place, make it a big deposit.
+And a pro tip is if there is any likelihood of a party taking place, make it a big deposit.
 For example, my deposit for new years eve guests is £1000.
-People can’t afford to lose that for bad behaviour.
+People can’t afford to lose that for bad behavior.
 And more than anything else, a deposit is a deterrent, I’ve rarely actually had to use it.

 - Make sure you have a smoke detector and it’s working